reakaleek/docs-builder/README.md

 ## Creating a New Release

+To create a new release trigger the [release](https://github.com/elastic/docs-builder/actions/workflows/release.yml) workflow on the `main` branch.

 Every time a pull request is merged into the `main` branch, release-drafter will create a draft release or update the existing draft release in the [Releases](https://github.com/elastic/docs-builder/releases) page.